 About Habitat for Humanity International

 Founded in Americus, Georgia, USA, in 1976, Habitat for Humanity today operates around the globe and has helped build, renovate and repair more than 600,000 decent, affordable houses sheltering more than 3 million people worldwide.

-Local citizens formed Skagit Habitat for Humanity in 1994.
+Local citizens formed Skagit Habitat for Humanity (SHFH) in 1994.

 Skagit Habitat's first home was completed in Mount Vernon

 in December of 1995.
 A second home was completed in Conway